Add as a Google preferred source

 Search engines evaluate external links based on six core signals:

-- Topical relevance.
-If a page about technical SEO links to your article on external links for SEO, the match in subject tells search engines that your content belongs in that topic.
-If a link comes from an unrelated niche, it may carry little value.
+• Topical relevance: If a page about technical SEO links to your article on external links for SEO, the match in subject tells search engines that your content belongs in that topic.

 Collectively, these signals tell search engines about the quality of an inbound link earned by a website.

 Modern link building should not feel like tricks or shortcuts.
-The best approach is simple: write a blog post that solves real problems or answers real questions that users might have for your products.
-Then help the right people discover those pages so they can decide to link.
+The best approach is to write a blog post that solves real problems or answers real questions that users might have.

 Building a strong inbound link profile starts with: